 Byron Cryer, M.D.

-Byron Cryer, M.D., Associate Dean for the Office of Faculty Diversity & Development (FDD), graduated from Harvard College, and received his M.D. degree from Baylor College of Medicine.
+Byron Cryer, M.D., Associate Dean for the Office of Faculty Development, graduated from Harvard College, and received his M.D. degree from Baylor College of Medicine.

 He joined UT Southwestern Medical Center as an Assistant Professor of Internal Medicine in 1992.
 Dr. Cryer is currently Professor of Internal Medicine and holds the John C. Vanatta III Professorship.
 He is also a Councillor-At-Large for the American Gastroenterological Association Governing Board and past chair of the Association’s Underrepresented Minorities Committee.

 Dr. Cryer served as the Associate Dean for Minority Student Affairs for UT Southwestern Medical School from 1997 to 2011, gaining national recognition for increasing our African-American and Hispanic medical student populations.
 In 2011 Dr. Cryer was appointed as the Associate Dean to launch the Office of Faculty Diversity & Development (FDD).
 FDD expanded to include the Office of Women’s Careers in 2012.

 Quinn Capers, IV, M.D., Associate Dean for the Office of Faculty Diversity, graduated from Howard University, received his MD degree from The Ohio State University and completed his training in internal medicine, cardiovascular disease, and interventional cardiology at Emory University.
 He is a Professor of Internal Medicine and holds the Rody P. Cox Professorship.

 He is a passionate advocate for diversity enhancement in medicine as a strategy to reduce healthcare disparities and is considered a national thought leader on mitigating bias and racism in medicine.
 He serves as the inaugural Chair of the American College of Cardiology’s Diversity and Inclusion Committee.